Docker Commands

 STACK -> SERVICES -> TASKS -> CONTAINERS

-- To check which services are running inside a staacks
+- Check which services are running inside a stack

 docker stack services <stack name>

-- To check taks are running inside a stack
+- Check which tasks are running inside a stack

 docker stack ps <stack name>